Tetralogy of Fallot

 The 4 abnormalities (tetralogy) of the heart described by Fallot include the following:

 - Right ventricular hypertrophy: Narrowing or blockage of the pulmonary valve and/or muscle under the pulmonary valve coming out of the right ventricle.
 This restriction to blood outflow causes an increase in right ventricular work and pressure, leading to right ventricular thickening or hypertrophy.

 - Ventricular septal defect (VSD): This is a hole in the heart wall (septum) that separates the 2 ventricles.
 The hole is usually large and allows oxygen-poor blood in the right ventricle to pass through, mixing with oxygen-rich blood in the left ventricle.
 This poorly oxygenated blood is then pumped out of the left ventricle to the rest of the body.
 The body gets some oxygen, but not all that it needs.
 This lack of oxygen in the blood causes cyanosis.

 - Abnormal position of the aorta: The aorta, the main artery carrying blood out of the heart and into the circulatory system, exits the heart from a position overriding the right and left ventricles.
 (In the normal heart, the aorta exits from the left ventricle.)
 This is not of major importance in infants.

 - Pulmonary valve stenosis (PS): The major issue with tetralogy of Fallot is the degree of pulmonary valve stenosis, since VSD is always present.
 If the stenosis is mild, minimal cyanosis occurs, since blood still mostly travels to the lungs.
 However, if the PS is moderate to severe, a smaller amount of blood reaches the lungs, since most is shunted right-to-left through the VSD.

-heart defects.
-Infants with this abnormality develop signs of the condition very
+Infants with this abnormality develop signs of the condition very early in life.

 Francisco Talavera, PharmD, PhD